November 29, 2010

 Once you have honestly figured out where you are going, it’s time to decide if this is what you “want”.
 Let’s face it, sometimes life gets in the way, and we loose contact with those things that we know will fulfill us.
 I am not talking about material things hers, but letting loose of those talents and abilities that have been locked up inside us.

-So, when you have a few moments of quiet, let your mind “out for a walk” and spend some time thinkingveruca_salt about what it is that you REALLY WANT – want to have, want to be, want to do.
+So, when you have a few moments of quiet, let your mind “out for a walk” and spend some time thinking about what it is that you REALLY WANT – want to have, want to be, want to do.
 Put no restrictions on your musings, just let your mind wonder and WRITE DOWN what your are thinking about.
 The next blog will talk about the process of discovering, “WHAT DO I WANT?”

 Excerpts from - Best Practices Forums -> Winner's Circle with Lou Tice Success and Failure by Lou Tice - January 18, 2010